-You’ll need a Dutch oven dome and heat diffuser plate to bake this easy, sweet and slightly crispy pull apart bread that will be ready in about 15 minutes.
+You’ll need a dome and heat diffuser plate to bake this easy, sweet and slightly crispy pull apart bread.
+It’s one of our easy recipes that will be ready in about 15 minutes.

 Lunch And Dinner

 This pasta dinner uses bottom-only heat.
-You cook the pasta right in the sauce … No need to boil water to cook pasta then drain it!
-This one pot meal is perfect for stovetop cooking or cooking over campfire coals.
+You cook the pasta right in the sauce … No need to boil water in a large pot to cook pasta then drain it!
+It’s one of my favorite one pot meals that’s perfect for stovetop cooking or cooking over campfire coals.
 And, it’ll be on your table in 30 minutes!

 No need to pre-boil the macaroni for this one-pot dinner!
 This classic comfort food is perfect for colder weather camp trips.
 The pasta combines with the beef, beans, tomatoes and cheese to make a flavorful meal filled with carbs and protein!

-Get out your two burner camp stove and cook the pasta in one pot while you make the easy garlic butter sauce with white wine and shrimp in a skillet beside it.
+Get out your two burner camp stove and cook the pasta in one pot while you make the easy butter sauce made with 4 garlic cloves, white wine and shrimp in a skillet beside it.
 They both cook so fast, your dinner will be on the table in 30 minutes or less!

 Only 5 minutes of prep time and you’ll have this easy one pot spaghetti meal cooking on your camp stove or over your campfire!
-One of the reasons I love this recipe is that the pasta cooks directly in the sauce … no separate pot of boiling water is required!
+One of the reasons I love this meal … it’s one of my camping pasta recipes where the pasta cooks directly in the sauce.
+No separate pot of boiling water is required!
 The tasty meat sauce is topped with fresh basil and parmesan cheese.